kang-tian/kang-tian.github.io/projects/Customer_Transaction_Risk_Analysis_R/index.md

-# Customer Transaction & Risk Analysis Project (R)
+# Customer Transaction Predictive Analysis & Segmentation (R)

 ## 1. Introduction
 This project aims to perform a comprehensive **customer transaction analysis** on a banking dataset.
 The objective is to understand customer behaviors, identify potential risk factors, and build predictive models that can help the bank make informed lending decisions.
 The workflow includes **data exploration, preprocessing, feature engineering, RFM analysis, modeling, and evaluation**.